 - People started to resign from government services.

-- The basic necessities like buying and selling of goods, schools were put on hold.
+- The necessities like buying and selling of goods, schools were put on hold.

 - The Khilafat Movement and the Congress Non-Cooperation Movement merged into one nationwide movement by the year-end of 1920.

-- In 1921, the Khilafat Committee put a note to all the Muslims asking not to join the police and armed forces and not to pay taxes.
+- In 1921, the Khilafat Committee noted that all Muslims are asking not to join the police and armed forces and not pay taxes.

 - This outraged the government and the popular Ali brothers were arrested on charges of sedition.

 - The Khilafat and the Congress volunteer engaged in this program were declared illegal.